 Prevention measures

-Often the problem of temperature increase lies in the careless attitude of the owner to pet.
-It is necessary to control physical activity and time spent on fresh air in order to prevent hypothermia, monitor the quality of nutrition, conditions and, of course, promptly respond to the slightest changes in the health of a four-legged pet.
+Often the problem of rising temperature lies in the owner’s careless attitude towards for a pet.
+It is necessary to control physical activity and time spent on fresh air to prevent hypothermia, monitor the quality of food, conditions and, of course, promptly respond to the slightest changes in the health of your four-legged pet.

-In order to detect health problems in your pet in time, you need to know what temperature a dog has is considered normal, since its indicator is considered a guarantee proper development and physical activity.
-It is worth noting that no universal value for all four-legged friends, like humans (36.6 ° C).
+In order to detect health problems in your pet in a timely manner, you need to know what the dog’s temperature is considered normal, since its indicator is considered a guarantee proper development and physical activity.
+It is worth noting that no universal significance for all four-legged friends, like humans (36.6°C).

 What temperature should a healthy dog have?

-Studies have found that body temperature in animals depends on breed, size, age, physical activity and other nuances.
+Studies have established that body temperature in animals depends on breed, size, age, physical activity and other nuances.
 For example, if you take measurements in the morning and evening, the thermometer readings may differ.
-It doesn’t build attention to small deviations, but if the dog’s body temperature has risen or dropped by a couple of degrees, then this may already indicate health problems.
+There is no point in paying attention to small deviations, but if the dog’s body temperature has increased or decreased by a couple of degrees, then this may already indicate health problems.
 It is important to pay attention to the appearance of other symptoms.

-For those who are interested in what temperature is considered normal in a dog, it is worth specifying the following range: 37.5-39.3 ° C. If a person sweats for thermoregulation, then the animal is deprived of such an opportunity, so he often has to breathe with open mouth.
-The normal temperature can rise even due to the stress experienced by the pet or other vivid emotions.
-All this is important to consider so as not to panic in vain.
+For those who are interested in what temperature is considered normal in a dog, it is worth indicating the following range: 37.5-39.3°C. If a person sweats for thermoregulation, then the animal is deprived of this opportunity, so he has to breathe frequently with open mouth.
+The normal temperature may rise even due to stress or other intense emotions experienced by the pet.
+All this is important to take into account so as not to panic in vain.

 Normal temperature in small breed dogs

-If we compare representatives of large and small breeds, then there are some differences in the work of their body.
-To a greater extent, this applies to metabolic processes, which in the latter proceed at a high speed.
-This directly affects the temperature indicators.
+If we compare representatives of large and small breeds, there are some differences in the way their bodies work.
+To a greater extent, this concerns metabolic processes, which in the latter occur at high speed.
+This directly affects temperature indicators.
 This pattern also applies to puppies when compared with adult animals.
-As for what temperature dogs have small breeds, then the normal value is 38.5-39°C (for puppies 38.6-39.3°C).
+As for what temperature dogs have small breeds, then a value of 38.5-39°C is considered normal (for puppies 38.6-39.3°C).

 Normal temperature in medium breed dogs

-With an increase in body weight, temperature indicators will also slightly decrease.
+With an increase in body weight, temperature readings will also decrease slightly.
 Another important nuance that four-legged owners should know is that even within the same age and breed, slight variations in average parameters may appear, which is associated with individual characteristics specific animal.
-For those who are interested in what body temperature is considered normal in a medium breed dog, the following indicators should be taken into account: 37.5-39 ° C (for puppies 38.3-39.1 ° C).
+For those who are interested in what body temperature is considered normal for a medium breed dog, it is worth considering the following indicators: 37.5-39°C (for puppies 38.3-39.1°C).

 Normal temperature in large breed dogs

-The most cold-blooded among all sizes of animals are representatives large breeds who do not have such an active metabolism and, in comparison with babies, do not have such a frequent heartbeat.
-The temperature of a healthy dog is considered normal, which is 37.4-38.3 ° C (for puppies 38.2-39 ° C).
-All the nuances regarding possible changes in the indicators indicated earlier are also relevant for large breeds.
+The most cold-blooded among all sizes of animals are representatives large breeds, who do not have such an active metabolism and, in comparison with babies, do not have such a frequent heartbeat.
+The normal temperature for a healthy dog is 37.4-38.3°C (for puppies 38.2-39°C).
+All the nuances regarding possible changes in indicators mentioned earlier are also relevant for large breeds.

 What is the temperature of a pregnant dog?

-What is the dog's temperature before giving birth?
+What is a dog's temperature before giving birth?

-One of the harbingers that puppies will be born in the near future is considered to be a decrease in temperature by about 1 ° C, but in some cases a drop of 1.5 ° C is possible.
-It is worth noting that experts have recorded cases when such changes are observed two days before the birth of babies.
-The temperature of the dog before childbirth should be measured twice: in the morning and in the evening, in order to be able to control the situation.
+One of the harbingers that puppies will be born in the near future is considered to be a decrease in temperature by about 1°C, but in some cases a drop of 1.5°C is possible.
+It is worth noting that experts have recorded cases where such changes are observed two days before the birth of babies.
+The dog's temperature should be measured twice before giving birth: in the morning and in the evening, in order to be able to control the situation.

-A situation is considered dangerous when, instead of a decrease, an increase in indicators even by 0.5-1 ° C is observed.
-This may indicate problems with the fetus or inflammation, so it's best to contact your veterinarian right away.
-Finding out what temperature in a dog is considered normal, it is worth noting that during the birth itself, the temperature rises to normal value.
-This happens during the departure of amniotic fluid.
+A situation is considered dangerous when, instead of decreasing, there is an increase in indicators even by 0.5-1°C. This may indicate problems with the fetus or inflammation, so it is best to contact your veterinarian immediately.
+When figuring out what temperature is considered normal in a dog, it is worth noting that during childbirth the temperature rises to normal value.
+This happens during the release of amniotic fluid.

-After the puppies were born, there should not be prolonged bleeding, and discharge, according to the norm, without bad smell.
-It is important to know what body temperature dogs have at this time, as the value rises and is approximately 39.5 ° C. Make sure that the indicators do not rise to 40 ° C and above.
-If fever is still observed, consult a doctor immediately, as this can be life-threatening for a new mother.
+After the puppies are born, there should not be prolonged bleeding, and discharge, according to the norm, without unpleasant odor.
+It is important to know what the dog’s body temperature is at this time, as the value increases and is approximately 39.5°C. Make sure that the readings do not rise to 40°C or higher.
+If you still experience a fever, consult a doctor immediately, as this can be life-threatening for the new mother.

 Low temperature in a dog

-Hypothermia can be a problem for the health of the animal, in which the value on the thermometer will be below 37.5 ° C. A low temperature in a dog is due to banal hypothermia, as a result of an operation, after prolonged anesthesia, due to diseases thyroid gland, heart problems and so on.
+Hypothermia can become a problem for the health of the animal, in which the value on the thermometer will be below 37.5°C. Low temperature in a dog occurs due to banal hypothermia, as a result of surgery, after prolonged anesthesia, due to diseases thyroid gland, heart problems and so on.
 There are three forms of hypothermia:

-1. Light– up to 32°C. Symptoms include drowsiness, trembling, and weakness.
+1. Lightweight– up to 32°C. Symptoms include drowsiness, trembling and weakness.
 You need to warm the animal using a blanket and a heating pad, and give warm water.
-It is recommended to control the temperature every 15 minutes.
+It is recommended to monitor the temperature every 15 minutes.

 2. Moderate– up to 28°C. There is a decrease heart rate, muscle weakness and arterial hypotension.
-The body should be warmed up using heating pads or a heater.
+You should warm your body using warming pillows or a heater.

-3. deep– below 28°С. disruption of the cardiovascular and respiratory system.
-The dog may go into a coma.
+3. Deep– below 28°C. The functioning of the cardiovascular and respiratory system.
+The dog may fall into a coma.

 Fever in a dog